How to Make a Nutrition App With No Mistakes [2026 Overview]

 • Goals, etc.

-Note: It's very important to give users an opportunity to choose between the metric and imperial units.
+Note: It's very important to give users an opportunity to choose between metric and imperial units.
 So you'd better keep it in mind if you want to expand your user base.

 Food logging